 Unlike our previous conferences, we’re holding a Craft & Publishing program on Friday 25 October with practical workshops for writers, masterclasses, and manuscript assessments followed by the two full days of conference sessions for readers and writers on 26 and 27 October 2019.

 On the Friday there’ll be a suite of 9 two hour workshops by top rate tutors offering insights and practical tips on various aspects of the writing craft, research, and sub-genres.
-Our wonderful team includes Kate Forsyth (Spice & Swashbuckle – Writing Romantic Historical Fiction), Sophie Masson (Writing Historical Fiction for Children and Young Adults), Alison Goodman (Writing Historical Fantasy), Robert Gott (Writing Crime Fiction), Pamela Hart (Making Research Work for You), Kelly Gardiner (Scrivener for Beginners), Rachel Franks (Trove for the Historical Novelist), Paula Morris (Writing Family History) and Evan Shapiro (Self-Publishing Essentials).
+Our wonderful team includes Kate Forsyth (Spice & Swashbuckle – Writing Romantic Historical Fiction), Sophie Masson (Writing Historical Fiction for Children and Young Adults), Alison Goodman (Writing Historical Fantasy), Meg Keneally (Writing Crime Fiction), Pamela Hart (Making Research Work for You), Kelly Gardiner (Scrivener for Beginners), Rachel Franks (Trove for the Historical Novelist), Paula Morris (Writing Family History) and Evan Shapiro (Self-Publishing Essentials).

 Our popular 1:1 manuscripts assessments will also happen on the Friday – this year with Scholastic publisher Clare Hallifax, and agent Irina Dunn.
 And Gillian Polack is offering 1:1 masterclasses on writing and research instead of teaching small groups.